Geography

 FUTURE PROSPECTS

-In today’s world geography is an extremely relevant subject covering issues ranging from the need to curb urban growth, how international migration should be handled and the consequences of climate change.
-Employers in many fields are keen to employ those who have studied and given some in-depth thought to these issues.
+Geography is an extremely relevant subject covering issues ranging from urban growth, international migration and the consequences of climate change.
+Employers in many fields are keen to employ those who have studied and given in-depth thought to these issues.
+It isa an excellent subject choice for students interested in global, humanitarian and climate issues.